-Pratt students benefit from a 10:1 student/faculty ratio.
-The faculty, who are practicing professional artists and scholars, are a big draw for students, and they are very involved with student success.
-Professors help students make contacts for their first internships and future jobs.
-Graduating seniors benefit from a career fair with an array of 500 companies who come to campus to recruit for potential jobs and believe that graduates of Pratt have received some of the finest training in their craft.
+Students benefit from a 10:1 student/faculty ratio.
+The faculty, who are practicing professional artists and scholars, are a big draw for students and very involved with student success.
+Professors help students make contacts for their first internships and future jobs, and for example, many major companies will attend events like seniors’ fashion/runway shows.
+Graduates of Pratt believe they have received some of the finest training in their craft.